Common Mistakes Job Seekers Make When Using Social Media

 If you’re going to explore other social networks in addition to LinkedIn, such as XING or Brazen Careerist, don’t do it halfway.
 Decide to join a network and then do whatever it takes to complete a profile.
 Putting your best foot forward is a must.
 If you aren’t prepared to give it 100 percent, then don’t open the new profile in the first place.

 Having an outdated profile out there means you risk looking inconsistent.
-As your personal brand changes and evolves, your newer profiles begin to differ more and more dramatically from the old ones that aren’t being maintained.
-And it just looks like you don’t care.
+As your personal brand changes and evolves, your newer profiles begin to differ more and more dramatically from the old ones that aren’t being maintained, and it just looks like you don’t care.
 Nothing is worse for your personal brand than a Twitter account with only three posts from two years ago!

-Revealing enough personal information
+Revealing too little personal information

 Revealing a vast amount of personal information isn’t always going to help you in your job search, but leaving out all personal information can really hurt your chances of standing out in the job market.
 After all, the name of the game these days isn’t just what you can do but who you are and what makes you different.

-Including a few, well-chosen items about your personal life can do wonders for rounding out your image.
+Including a few well-chosen items about your personal life can do wonders for rounding out your image.
 By opening up about yourself, you make it easy for others with similar interests to relate to you.

 Sometimes, of course, you may have a message that’s appropriate on several networks, but for the most part, interacting and engaging with your audience in the way each individual network expects is the best option.

 Make sure your messages are appealing to the people who read them.
 For example, some people still think blogging is writing personal information about your life for the whole world to see.
-When, in fact, the best blogs are written for a very specific reason and a well-defined audience.
+When, in fact, the best blogs are written for a very specific reason and for a well-defined audience.

-Do some face-to-face networking
+Ignoring face-to-face networking

 The technology world is not only unpredictable but also volatile.
 Every connection you have online and every e-mail communication you send via a social network is owned by a company.
 If you aren’t taking ownership of your connections and communications, then you risk losing them later on if that company goes out of business.